100 Notable alumni of

 -

-Marama Mere-Ana Davidson is a New Zealand politician who entered the New Zealand Parliament in 2015 as a list MP (member of Parliament) representing the Green Party of Aotearoa New Zealand, of which she became the female co-leader in 2018.
+Marama Mere-Ana Davidson is a New Zealand politician who has served as a co-leader of the Green Party of Aotearoa New Zealand since 2018.

 -